 The first time I taught publicly about perceptual reality was in 1994 when I was invited to speak to 1,500 jewelers in London at the 400th Anniversary Celebration of the Goldsmiths of the United Kingdom.
 Afterwards, Pennie and I were whisked away to the world headquarters of DeBeers to meet with Roger Van Egan, their director of marketing.

-The answer, in a word, was Relevance.
+My answer, in a word, was “relevance.”

-“But your ad didn’t say anything about why he should buy an engagement from your client!
+“But your ad didn’t say anything about why he should buy an engagement ring from your client!
 You said only that he should buy an engagement ring!”

 Au contraire, mon frère.
 That ad made my jeweler fun, approachable, and most importantly, NOT SCARY.

-When courtship mode has run its course and the honeymoon is over, men who believe “actions speak louder than words,” tend to be poor communicators.
+But when courtship mode has run its course and the honeymoon is over, men who believe “actions speak louder than words,” tend to be poor communicators.

 She wins, He wins, the jeweler wins, and I win.